 Your baby’s first tooth generally emerges at about 6 months.
 As soon as this happens, your child is at risk for tooth decay.
 One of the most common dental problems for infants and small children is baby bottle tooth decay.
 When you bring your child to Wasatch Gentle Dental for his or her “well-baby checkup,” our dentists will check for baby bottle tooth decay and other problems, and make recommendations on the best ways to care for your child’s teeth.
-Please call us at 801-262-6661 to schedule your appointment with Dr. Andrew Smith and Dr. Bradley Smith in Murray, Utah, and learn more about baby bottle tooth decay.
+Please call us at 801-262-6661 to schedule your appointment with Dr. Andrew Smith and Dr. Jason Wareham in Murray, Utah, and learn more about baby bottle tooth decay.

 Baby bottle tooth decay, also known as infant caries (cavities) occurs in infants and toddlers, and is most prevalent in the upper front teeth.
 This condition occurs as a result of acid-producing bacteria in the oral cavity.
 This bacteria is usually the result of frequent exposure to sweetened liquids.
 When a sweetened liquid – such as breast milk, baby formula, juice, and sweetened water – is used as a naptime or bedtime drink, the sugars in the liquid remain in the mouth for an extended period of time, providing a food source for oral bacteria.
 Harmful bacteria can also be transmitted from a parent’s mouth to their child’s if they share a spoon or clean the infant’s pacifier in their mouth.